 is an Assistant Professor in the Department of Animal Biology at the University of Hyderabad (UoH).
 During his PhD, at University of Hyderabad, Dr. Tammineni was supported by CSIR fellowship to understand the mechanistic details of STAT3 transport to mitochondria and its non-canonical functions in redox homeostasis.
-He then moved to Rutgers University (USA) to conduct postdoc on endo-lysosomal trafficking and autophagy regulation in Alzheimer's Disease, using transgenic mouse models and state-of-the art imaging modules.
+He then moved to Rutgers University (USA) to conduct postdoctoral research on endo-lysosomal trafficking and autophagy regulation in Alzheimer's Disease, using transgenic mouse models and state-of-the art imaging modules.
 Dr. Tammineni then moved to MIT (USA), as a Picower Research Fellow, to investigate the mechanisms of synaptic plasticity in neurodevelopmental and neuropsychiatric disorders.
-At MIT, Dr. Tammineni was working on regulation of AMPA receptor trafficking in Bipolar Disorder (BD).
 Dr. Tammineni now runs a Molecular Neurosciences lab at UoH.
-Overarching goal of his research group is to understand the molecular mechanisms and regulation of membrane trafficking and organelle/protein quality control in neuronal health and disease.
+Overarching goal of his research group is to understand the molecular mechanisms of membrane trafficking and how organelle/protein quality control is regulated in neuronal health and disease.

 Former Students/Projects Trainees